TEWL (Transepidermal Water Loss) in Cats

 “Overgrooming is often a comfort-seeking response, not a personality flaw.”

 What improves barrier comfort usually looks boring: fewer irritants, gentler contact, and time.
-The skin barrier needs a stable environment to rebuild its bounce-back after inflammation and licking.
-That can mean unscented laundry products, avoiding air fresheners near cat bedding, rinsing new blankets before use, and keeping grooming tools clean.
-If the household uses topical products for humans (retinoids, essential oils), keeping them off shared surfaces can also reduce accidental exposure.
+The barrier needs a stable environment to rebuild after inflammation and licking.
+That means unscented laundry products, no air fresheners near cat bedding, rinsing new blankets, and keeping grooming tools clean.
+Keep human topicals like retinoids and essential oils off shared surfaces.
+Change one thing at a time and track it for two weeks, so you can tell what actually helped.

 Bathing and Wipes: When They Help and When They Backfire